Barkley Forum for High Schools

 I predominantly dealt with these arguments in NPDA/NPTE Parli but I'm open to hearing them in all forms of debate.
 Don't be overly concerned though, 99% of PF rounds that I watch don’t end up being like this at all and I’m perfectly fine with that either way.
 I think teams that run these types of arguments just to confuse or exclude their opponents ruin the experience for everyone and should be dropped, but otherwise, it is up to the debaters in the round to tell me why they get to run what they want to and why that matters.
 Likewise, it’s up to the opponents to tell me why they don’t get to and why that matters as well.

-What happens in crossfire doesn’t normally make it onto my flow until you tell me to refer back to it in one of your speeches.
+What happens in crossfire doesn’t ever make it onto my flow until you explicitly tell me to refer back to it in one of your speeches.
 I’ll still be listening so stay on your game and keep things engaging.
 Be extra mindful of respecting your opponents in crossfire to avoid things getting too heated.
-I appreciate snark and sass probably more than your average parent judge but there is still a limit.
 This is especially true in Grand Crossfire when most teams are fed up with one another and really start to turn up the heat.
 It's not life or death, it's just crossfire.
 Don't use crossfire to make a speech or grandstand, use the time to go back and forth on questions to clarify points of clash in the debate.
 And don't be rude.
 I shouldn't have to tell you that.

 I try to refrain from intervening under any circumstance.
 I try to sign my ballot using the path of least resistance for the relevant issues on the flow.
 Your best bet of getting there comes from your ability to weigh arguments against one another, starting at the very latest in summary and then again in final focus.
 If you don’t weigh, you leave things up to my interpretation and we may not have the same interpretation of how the round went.
 That being said, the summary doesn’t need to perfectly mirror the final focus, just have some consistency in what arguments you go for.
-Moreover, while I don’t think it should be required to rebuild your case as the second speaking rebuttal, it can definitely help your cause.
-Finally, I’m going to try and be as laid back as possible primarily because I want everyone to be comfortable.
+I'm going to try and be as laid back as possible primarily because I want everyone to be comfortable.
 Do whatever has brought you competitive success before or whatever you enjoy the most and I guarantee it’ll make for better rounds.
 At its core, competitive debate is a subjective activity in persuasion and no matter how long of a paradigm I give you, there will always be a human element to these things.
 If you want disclosure and comments at the end of the round, I’d be more than happy to offer what I can within a reasonable amount of time (assuming the tournament allows for disclosure).
 Otherwise, the ballot will be filled out rather extensively (in my atrocious handwriting if we're unfortunately on paper ballots).

 If you have a problem with any of this, I recommend you strike me ahead of time.
 Absent that option, cross your fingers.